lesteve/scikit-learn-mooc/_sources/tuning/parameter_tuning_automated_quiz_m3_02.md

      performance through cross-validation on the full data
 - b) circular values: we do a permutation of all the possible parameter value combinations
-- c) cross-validation: the generalization performance of each parameter set is evaluated by using an internal cross-validation procedure
+- c) cross-validation: the score of each combination of parameters on the grid is computed by using an internal cross-validation procedure
 - d) contribution value: we estimate how much each parameter contributes to the model generalization performance

+_Select a single answer_
 ```

 +++